bencardoen/SubPrecisionContactDetection.jl/docs/src/postprocessing.md

 !!! warning "Coverage computation"
     The below scripts will computer local coverage of the contacts, from a perspective of contacts to the **first** channel.
 So if you run on 01.tif and 02.tif, it will compute coverage on the organelle in 01.tif.
 A patch for a more generalized approach is underway.

+!!! info "Coverage estimation"
+    Coverage is computed by reducing the contact volume, which spans the region between ER and mitochondria in 3D, to a 3D skeleton, then projecting this onto the mitochondria.
+This is an approximation in the absence of an exact segmentation.
+The source code details the exact computation.
+Naturally the user can extract the masks and compute different contact metrics.

 In [scripts/run_cube_sampling_on_dataset.jl](https://github.com/bencardoen/SubPrecisionContactDetection.jl/scripts/run_cube_sampling_on_dataset.jl) you'll find a script that samples contacts with a sliding window, to avoid long tail statistics dominating the conclusion of any analysis.
 The paper goes into more depth why this is beneficial.

 ```julia